3 states of matter header image

 During a chemical change (a chemical reaction) new substances are made; the reactants turn into products.
 During a physical change no new substances are made.
 The particles simply rearrange themselves by losing or gaining energy e.g. melting, freezing and boiling are all physical changes.

-To change the state of a substance from a solid to liquid to gas, at each of these step the particles need to gain kinetic energy; that is they need to move faster.
+To change the state of a substance from a solid to liquid to gas, at each of these steps the particles need to gain kinetic energy; that is they need to move faster.
 The particles will also start to separate and move apart as they gain kinetic energy (move faster).
 You need to think about what type of structure the substance being heated has.
 Does it have a small molecular structure with weak intermolecular bonds or does it have a giant structure, either ionic or a giant covalent structure?
 Remember that intermolecular bonds are around 3-10% the strength of a typical covalent bond so will require considerably less energy to break.

 The stronger the forces of attraction between the particles the more heat energy will have to be provided in order to overcome and break the bonds/intermolecular forces holding the particles together.
 If the substance being heated has a giant structure with lots of strong ionic or covalent bonds then lots of energy will have to be supplied to break these bonds and the substance will have a very high melting and boiling point.